-It was a shock – given the league leaders had only conceded three in their previous seven games – and could have been worse – as Western United came close to a couple more, before adding a fourth just before the end.
+It was a shock – given the league ladders had only conceded three in their previous seven games – and could have been worse – as Western United came close to a couple more in the first half, before the fourth just before the end.

-There was a major flashpoint, with the third goal in the 34th minute, with referee Casey Reibelt impeding Jake Brimmer as he tried to collect a pass in midfield and Hiroshi Ibusuki scoring from the turnover.
-Reibelt allowed the goal to stand, despite the clear advantage accrued.
+Reibelt allowed the goal to stand, despite the advantage accrued.
 That decision had an impact – changing any comeback scenario from improbable to impossible – but Western United were still good value for their win, by far the dominant team.

-The absence of injured central defender Dan Hall was clearly felt – with the backline not looking comfortable – but it was a team-wide issue in a strangely flat performance.
+The absence of injured central defender Dan Hall was clearly felt – with the revamped backline not looking comfortable – but it was a team wide issue in a strangely flat performance.

 If you believe in omens, it started with Western United winning the toss, which meant Auckland FC wouldn’t finish the game at their favoured end, in front of the Port.